-IAS Fellow at St. Aiden’s College, October-December 2022
+IAS Fellow at St. Aidan’s College, October-December 2022

 Shahram Khosravi is Professor of Social Antropology at Stockholm University.
 Since early in his academic career, Khosravi has been working in two geographically and thematically different research fields.
 One is precarity in urban Iran and the other migration and border studies of Europe.
 He defended his doctoral dissertation on youth culture in Tehran in 2003 which later on was published by the University of Pennsylvania in 2008 (Young and Defiant in Tehran).
 His second book on social changes in the Iranian society is Precarious Lives, Waiting and Hope in Iran, which also was published by University of Pennsylvania Press in 2017.
 Whereas Young and Defiant in Tehran focuses more on the spatial relations in everyday life, a main theme in Precarious Lives is the temporal aspects of Iranians’ everyday life: waiting, queuing, imaging a futureless tomorrow, feeling nostalgia, hoping, replication and repletion, and transiting from youth to adulthood.